ebenezerdon/webllm-offline-ai/README.md

 - **pc Desktop Experience**: Interact with the chat app in a simulated pc environment, complete with a taskbar, draggable window, and window controls (minimize, maximize, close).
 - Run large language models directly in your browser.
-- Choice of models with different sizes and capabilities, selectable via a pc-style dropdown.
+- Choice of models with different sizes and capabilities.
-- Progress tracking for model downloads shown in a themed progress bar.
+- Progress tracking for model downloads and progress bar.
-- Detailed model information (download size, VRAM requirements, parameters) displayed in a styled panel.
+- Model information (download size, VRAM requirements, parameters).
-- Responsive design that adapts for a more traditional app feel on desktop and a streamlined view on mobile.
+- Responsive design that adapts.
 - Clear feedback during download and inference, integrated into the pc UI.
-- Taskbar with a start button (non-functional demo), app icon, and live clock.
+- Taskbar with a start button, app icon, and live clock.

 ## Requirements